inpsyde/composer-asset-compiler/README.md

 Anything else, means *"do not install nor update frontend dependencies for this package"*.

 This plugins support both *npm* and *Yarn*.
-The actual command executed when using the two different configuration values, with each of the two supported dependency managers is summarized in the following table:
+The table below summarizes the actual command executed when using the two different configuration values, depending on the dependency manager in use:

 |                             | npm*                   | Yarn*          |
 | --------------------------- | ---------------------- | -------------- |
 | `"dependencies": "install"` | `npm install`          | `yarn`         |
 | `"dependencies": "update"`  | `npm update --no-save` | `yarn upgrade` |

 **the "map" between `dependencies` configuration value and actual command shown in the table above is the default when using the two most popular package managers.
-However, via configuration at root level it is possible to map the two configuration values with a different command.*
+However, via configuration at root level it is possible to map the two configuration values to a different command.*